substance/data/README.md

 In future we'll introduce `Data.Transformers` that allow you specify individual computations to generate a new graph based on an existing input graph.

+**Based on the Metaweb Object model**

+The Data.Graph format is highly inspired by the [Metaweb Object Model](http://www.freebase.com/docs/mql/ch02.html) that is used at Freebase.com.
+So if you're familiar with Freebase and MQL, you should have already gotten the basic idea.
+However, there's one important difference: In Data.js a Data.Object can only be member of one single type.
+It assumes a type property (which isn't a regular property) that points to the id of the corresponding type node.
+By contrast in Freebase an object (resource) can be a member of multiple types.
+Thus, in Freebase the type property is a member of the `/type/object` type and is seen as a regular property.
+For simplicity, in Data.js, we simply use the type property to depict the object's one-and-only (unique) type.

 Data.Graphs are exchanged through a uniform JSON Serialization Format: